alexvasilkov/deprecated-image-loader/README.md

         }
     }

-And now you can start using it everywere you want:
+And now you can start using it everywhere you want:

     ImagesLoader.get().loadImage(imageView, imageProgressView, url, true);